indrayam/java-container/README.md

 ## Steps to Build and Run the Docker Image

-1. I used `5.
-Building an Application with Spring Boot` to create a simple SpringBoot app.
-After that, I created the `Dockerfile` and `launch.sh` files based on reference `2.
-Dockerizing Java 10 Spring Boot app`.
+1. I used reference `Building an Application with Spring Boot` to create a simple SpringBoot app.
+After that, I created the `Dockerfile` and `launch.sh` files based on reference `Dockerizing Java 10 Spring Boot app`.
 The result is all in this repo

 2. Build the SpringBoot App